emmalepsy/emmalepsy.github.io/_posts/2016-02-24-organization-with-freelance-writers.md

 The tools aren't magic.
 In order for them to work, you need to invest time in setting them up, and figuring out the best way to use them.

 ## Refine the editorial process and manage expectations
 I include edits and revisions with all my fees, but sometimes I don’t know what my clients expect.

-It’s best if the clients provide deadlines, and set expectations.
-That way, writers can build time for edits and revisions into my schedule, so that you’ll be happy with results.
+It’s best if you provide deadlines, and set expectations, particularly around edits.
+That way, writers can build time for edits and revisions into their schedule, so that you’ll be happy with results.

 If you leave comments in a Google Doc suggesting changes, send an email or put a note in a project management tool that you’d like to see edits by a certain dates.
 Due dates help freelancers a lot, even if they’re relatively arbitrary on your end.